 What these tools cost (honest comparison)

-Every tool mentioned in this post, with the best AI SEO price I could verify:
+Every tool mentioned in this post, with the best AI SEO price I could verify in June 2026:

 | Tool | Best for | Starting price | Free tier? |